 Since most countries in the world do not have marriage equality, many domestic partners would not be able to apply for derivative visas.
-However, even without a formally recognized relationship like a marriage or civil union, if a foreign national obtains a non-immigrant (temporary) work visa, their partner, to whom they are not married, can apply for a B-2 “cohabitating partner” visa to come to the U.S. with the foreign worker.
+However, even without a formally recognized relationship, like a marriage or civil union, if a foreign national obtains a non-immigrant (temporary) visa, their partner, to whom they are not married, can apply for a B-2 “cohabitating partner” visa to come to the U.S.

-It is important to note that the Department of State envisions this visa for longer-term relationships, and so applicants may need to demonstrate evidence of an established relationship such as intermingled finances or owning property together.
+It is important to note that the Department of State envisions the B-2 “cohabitating partner” visa for longer-term relationships, and so applicants may need to demonstrate evidence of an established relationship such as intermingled finances or owning property together.
 As mentioned above, it is very important for the B-2 applicant to maintain strong ties to their home country to prove that they intend to return to there at the end of the B-2 visa.

-Yes, guidance for cohabitating partner visas is available online at the Department of State website at State Department Memo July 2001.
+Guidance for cohabitating partner visas is available online at the Department of State website at State Department Memo July 2001.
 Additionally, in August 2011, USCIS added guidance on how cohabitating B visa holders can apply to extend their authorized stay in the U.S. under this category.
 Should a consular officer not be familiar with this visa, refer them to these source materials.